Emulator Issues #9009

 Not having any controllers configured by default sounds fair.
 As it is now, you essentially already need to visit the controller config before you start playing, unless you know the default keyboard mappings by heart and are comfortable with using them.

-#3 Updated by delroth over 4 years ago
+#3 Updated by delroth almost 5 years ago

 - Status changed from Questionable to Accepted